sgodkhindi/DataViz/Excercise1_Excel/README.md

 # Excel Homework: Kickstart My Chart
+## Solution Provided Below
 ## Background

 Over $2 billion has been raised using the massively successful crowdfunding service, Kickstarter, but not every project has found success.
 Of the more than 300,000 projects launched on Kickstarter, only a third have made it through the funding process with a positive outcome.